 Things to do in Matsumoto

-During our 3 weeks in Japan, we also paid a quick visit to Matsumoto.
+During our 3 week itinerary in Japan, we also paid a quick visit to Matsumoto.
 The main reason for this being the Samurai Castle.
 There are still a lot of Samurai castles everywhere throughout Japan and it’s a must see but most of these are reconstructions.
 In Matsumoto, you can visit one of the few remaining original castles.
 The reason for this: this castle was never under attack.

 Several official guides are available who will be happy to guide you around the castle for free.
 They can tell you more about how life used to be in the castle and the different wars that prevailed over Japan.
 The guides are located in a cabin right after the entrance of the castle.